arocketman/URL-pad/README.md

 * Edit entries .
 * Save a snapshot or image of the page.
 * Sort the list alphabetically or by date Added.
+* Support for multiple pads.
+Save and load them from any folder.

 # TODO